 - Improved user experience with high quality toolbars to support 4k monitors

 - Updated CAD translators to support the latest geometry formats

 - Improved Wire EDM technology and software fixes

 VISI Version 2017 R1

 VISI 2017 R1

-Significant developments in CAD and CAM functionality in the latest release of VISI, from Vero Software, give users additional speed and quality throughout their design and machining processes.
+Significant developments in CAD and CAM functionality in the latest release of VISI, from Hexagon, give users additional speed and quality throughout their design and machining processes.

 - Speed improvement to the picking process with support for dynamic ‘drag & drop’.